gbv/daia/daia.md

     loan
       : not `openaccess` but accessible for lending or temporary online access. presentation
-      : not `openaccess` or `loan` but accessible within the institution. none
+      : none of the above but accessible within the institution. expected
+      : none of the above but accessible for lending or temporary online access in the future.
+    none
       : none of the above.
 This is the default value of no status field is given.